Error 13: The merchant login ID or password is invalid or the account is inactive.

 Response Reason Text: The merchant Login ID is invalid or the account is inactive.

-This error indicates you are either posting the incorrect API Login ID within your script, connecting to a server that does not recognize your account, using an account that is inactive or when you do not include a valid Transaction Key or hash fingerprint with your transaction request.
-For security reasons we recommend always submitting a Transaction Key or fingerprint hash.
+This error suggests that you might be posting an incorrect API Login ID in your script, connecting to a server that doesn't recognize your account, using an inactive account, or not including a valid Transaction Key or hash fingerprint with your transaction request.
+For security reasons, we recommend always submitting a Transaction Key or fingerprint hash.

 API Login ID:

-- If you are posting your transaction requests to the gateway URLs https://test.authorize.net/gateway/transact.dll and you are using an account given to you by an Authorize.Net Reseller or from Authorize.Net Sales, you may encounter this error.
-The gateway URLs mentioned above only work with specific test accounts, available upon request by completing the form at https://developer.authorize.net/hello_world/sandbox/
+If you are posting your transaction requests to the gateway URLs https://test.authorize.net/gateway/transact.dll and you are using an account given to you by an Authorize.net Reseller or from Authorize.net Sales, you may encounter this error.
+These gateway URLs work only with specific test accounts, available upon request by completing the form at https://developer.authorize.net/hello_world/sandbox/

-- If the account is active and the API Login ID is correct, please use the Data Validation Tool to validate the fields you are passing to us.
+If the account is active and the API Login ID is correct, use the Data Validation Tool to validate the fields you are passing to us.

 Transaction Key and Fingerprint Hash:

-- If you are using SIM, make sure you are using a valid Transaction Key to generate and send a fingerprint hash along with your transaction request.
-The fingerprint hash should be submitted using the field
+If you are using SIM, ensure that you are using a valid Transaction Key to generate and send a fingerprint hash along with your transaction request.
+The fingerprint hash should be submitted using the field x_fp_hash.

-- If you are using AIM, please make sure you are sending a valid Transaction Key along with your transaction request.
-The Transaction Key should be submitted using the field
+If you are using AIM, make sure you are sending a valid Transaction Key along with your transaction request.
+The Transaction Key should be submitted using the field x_tran_key.

-- If you are using an older Authorize.Net account and you submit a password instead of a Transaction Key, you may experience this error.
-Please ensure that you are submitting your Transaction Key instead.
+If you are using an older Authorize.net account and you submit a password instead of a Transaction Key, you may experience this error.
+Ensure that you are submitting your Transaction Key instead.

-- If you are using a third party shopping cart and you are receiving this error, please check with your shopping cart provider to confirm that your application can send the Transaction Key to Authorize.Net.
+If you are using a third-party shopping cart and receiving this error, check with your shopping cart provider to confirm that your application can send the Transaction Key to Authorize.net.
 Most up-to-date shopping carts should be able to store and use a Transaction Key.

-- Some shopping carts, for backward compatibility with older connection methods, may provide the means to submit both a Transaction Key and a password.
-You should not use both the Transaction Key and the password simultaneously; doing so may also result in this error.
-We strongly recommend that you leave the password field blank.
+Some shopping carts, for backward compatibility with older connection methods, may provide the means to submit both a Transaction Key and a password.
+Do not use both the Transaction Key and the password simultaneously; doing so may result in this error.
+We strongly recommend leaving the password field blank.

-- While most shopping cart software will have a field for the Transaction Key, password, or both, some software may not.
-Please contact your shopping cart provider for details on how to upgrade to a more secure version of your shopping cart software.
+While most shopping cart software will have a field for the Transaction Key, password, or both, some software may not.
+Contact your shopping cart provider for details on how to upgrade to a more secure version of your shopping cart software.

 Was this article helpful?